Genealogy research by Mark Humphrys.

 Opera career begins:

-Joseph went to Italy to study opera.
-He studied opera in Milan under Signor Moretti, 1889-91.
+He went to Italy to study opera.

 For 3 years he was chief tenor at